joy-commits/Prosper-loan-data/README.md

 [Prosper](https://www.prosper.com/) was founded in 2005 as the first peer-to-peer lending marketplace in the United States.
 Since then, Prosper has facilitated more than $21 billion dollars in loans to more than 1,300,000 people. <br />
 The data consists of information regarding 113937 loan listings.
-The dataset can be found [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv), with feature documentation available [here](https://docs.google.com/spreadsheets/d/1gDyi_L4UvIrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtI/edit#gid=0).
+The dataset can be found [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv), with features documentation available [here](https://docs.google.com/spreadsheets/d/1gDyi_L4UvIrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtI/edit#gid=0).

 ## Summary of Findings